Mātauranga Māori: Effectiveness of environmental stewardship

 Archeology and quaternary geology show that New Zealand's natural environment changed significantly during the period of precolonial Māori occupation.
 This has led some academics to question the effectiveness of Māori traditional knowledge in managing the environment.
 The environmental changes are similar to those following human occupation in other parts of the world, including deforestation (approximately 50%), the loss of the megafauna, more general species extinctions and soil degradation due to agriculture.
 The models favoured by academics today describe precolonial Māori as accessing resources based on ease of access and energy return.
 This would have involved moving from one location or food source to another when the original one had become less rewarding.
-Historically academic models on precolonial environmental stewardship have been closely tied to the idea of the 'Noble Savage'. and the now debunked hypothesis of multiple ethnicities being responsible for different aspects of New Zealand's archeological record.
+Historically, academic models on precolonial environmental stewardship have been closely tied to the idea of the 'Noble Savage' and the now-debunked hypothesis of multiple ethnicities being responsible for different aspects of New Zealand's archeological record.

 Relationship to institutional science

 After the Māori Renaissance, Māori academics campaigned for the creation of independent Māori Studies departments.
 There was a general sentiment that Māori mātauranga should be studied by Māori people, particularly in the fields of anthropology and archeology.
 The history of traditional Māori scientific advancements is taught at a tertiary level at Victoria University of Wellington and Canterbury University.

 Under colonisation Māori people, and women in particular, were treated as subjects rather than as creators of scientific knowledge, a treatment which continues to affect the sociological context of Māori women in science to this day.
 Notable women in the field of traditional Māori science include Makereti Papakura, who wrote a thesis on the Māori people, and Rina Winifred Moore, the first female Māori doctor in New Zealand.
 The Royal Society Te Apārangi also identifies 150 women and their notable contributions to New Zealand in the field of science.

+In 2021, The Listener published a letter titled "In Defence of Science", co-signed by several New Zealander scientists including Douglas Elliffe, Kendall Clements, Garth Cooper, Michael Corballis, Elizabeth Rata, Robert Nola, and John Werry.
+The letter came in response to the proposed inclusion of mātauranga Māori in the school curriculum on equal terms with "other bodies of knowledge", with the authors arguing that mātauranga Māori "falls far short of what can be defined as science itself", and disputing "the notion that science is a Western European invention and itself evidence of European dominance over Māori and other indigenous peoples."
+The letter sparked a controversy and calls for expulsions from the Royal Society of New Zealand, ending with Cooper and Elliffe resigning from the society in protest.
+The authors were later supported by Richard Dawkins, who argued "New Zealand children will be taught the true wonder of DNA, while being simultaneously confused by the doctrine that all life throbs with a vital force conferred by the Earth Mother and the Sky Father".